nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-08-01-graphics-h-windows-linux.md

 [nikhil@lovelock graphics-progs]$ ./rectangle
 </pre>

-That&#8217;s all there is to it, you&#8217;re on your way.
-I&#8217;m not convinced that this is the best way either, one should probably learn something like OpenGL instead.
+That's all there is to it, you're on your way.
+I'm not convinced that this is the best way either, one should probably learn something like OpenGL instead.
 Having said that this is better than Turbo C any day.
 Drop in a line if you have any questions or clarifications with this.